Bryceclark56/discord.py-tutorial/README.md

     1. In *File Explorer*, navigate to where you want to store your code.
 (Desktop, My Documents, etc.)

-    2. Open *Command Prompt* in the current folder by pressing `Shift + Right Click` and selecting "Open command window here".
+    2. Open *Powershell* in the current folder by pressing `Shift + Right Click` and selecting "Open Powershell window here".

-    3. In Command Prompt, enter:
+    3. In Powershell, enter:

-        ``` CMD
+        ``` PowerShell
         git clone https://github.com/YourGitHubUsername/RepositoryName
         ```